 We value your privacy; we only use your postcode to compare offers in your area.

-Can I switch energy suppliers without penalty when my contract expires?
+Can I move energy suppliers without penalty when my contract expires?

 So we’ve established that, for fixed-rate tariffs, the best time to switch providers is when your contract is due to expire.
-You won’t have to pay any nasty exit fees and you’ll avoid being placed on an SVT.
+You won’t have to pay any nasty exit fees and you’ll avoid being placed on a standard variable rate tariff.

-Should I switch energy suppliers if they hike their prices?
+Should I change energy suppliers if they hike their prices?